Mixed Logit Models and Network Formation: Discrete-Choice (DC) Models

 \subsection{Limitations of the Multinomial Logit (MNL) Model}

 The MNL model has two key limitations when studying network formation.\footnote{Another limitation of the MNL model is that it assumes independence of irrelevant alternatives (IIA).
-Intuitively, the principle of IIA states that when choosing between choices $x$ and $y$, other alternatives do not affect one's choice.
-Mathematically, the ratio of the probability of choice of $x$ and probability of choice of $y$ does not depend on other alternatives, where the probability of choice is defined by equation \eqref{eq:prob}.
-The assumption of IIA is contested hotly in the decision-theory literature \cite{hanks_just_wansink_2012,BensonIIAViolation}. {When the MNL model is used to study network formation{,} it inherits the IIA assumption.} As was shown in Hanks \emph{et al.} \cite{hanks_just_wansink_2012} and Benson \emph{et al.} \cite{BensonIIAViolation}, this assumption is often violated.
+The principle of IIA states that when choosing between choices $x$ and $y$, other alternatives do not affect one's choice.
+That is, the ratio of the probability of choice $x$ to the probability of choice $y$ does not depend on other alternatives, where the probability of a choice is defined by equation \eqref{eq:prob}.
+The assumption of IIA is contested hotly in the decision-theory literature \cite{hanks_just_wansink_2012,BensonIIAViolation}.
+When using the MNL model to study network formation, that model inherits the IIA assumption.
+As was shown in Hanks \emph{et al.} \cite{hanks_just_wansink_2012} and Benson \emph{et al.}~\cite{BensonIIAViolation}, this assumption is often violated.
 See page 54 of \cite{Train_Discrete_Book} for a simple example in which IIA fails.
-To apply the MNL model to study {network formation}, we need to check the validity of the IIA assumption.
-If it is violated, then it is likely undesirable to use the MNL model because one of its central assumptions is violated.Other types of models, such as probit models, do not require the IIA.
+To apply the MNL model to study network formation, it is important to check the validity of the IIA assumption.
+If it is violated, then it is likely undesirable to use the MNL model because one of its central assumptions is violated.
+Other types of models, such as probit models, do not require the IIA assumption.
 However, probit models are both more expensive computationally than logit models and are more cumbersome to extend than logit models.} These limitations restrict the types of networks for which the MNL model is appropriate.
-They are inherent in the structure of the MNL model, so one needs to generalize the MNL model or use another type of model to overcome them.
+Because these limitations arise from the structure of the MNL model, it is necessary either to generalize the MNL model or to use another type of model to overcome them.